 Now you are familiar with three main types of cloud computing.
 They define how you use the cloud for your enterprise, i.e. hosting, storing, managing, and processing data online.

-SaaS vs PaaS vs IaaS are getting increasingly popular.
+IaaS vs PaaS vs SaaS are getting increasingly popular.
 Let’s take a look at the specific figures that prove that fact:

 - 86% of businesses using SaaS products notice higher employee engagement.

-Below you can see the summary of the key features of Saas vs PaaS vs IaaS.
+Below you can see the summary of the key features of Iaas, PaaS, and SaaS.

-We have discussed the main difference between SaaS vs PaaS vs IaaS cloud models.
+We have discussed the main difference between IaaS vs PaaS vs SaaS cloud models.
 As you can see, each of them offers companies particular benefits.
-Your task is to choose the model that suits your business the most.
+Knowing cloud services’ pros and cons, you can choose the best model for your business.